Pollen can set off weeping, blurred vision, itching and rubbing. How do you find relief?

 Treating Eye Allergies

-- Prescription allergy eye drops such as Patanol and Zaditor stabilize the mast cells in the eye.
+- Allergy eye drops such as Patanol and Zaditor stabilize the mast cells in the eye.

 - Nasal corticosteroid sprays such as Avamys help treat nose and eye symptoms.

-- Oral antihistamines such as Aerius and Reactine (Zyrtec in the U.S.) reduce overall allergy symptoms, as can leukotriene receptor antagonists such as Singulair.
+- Oral antihistamines such as Aerius and Zyrtec (Reactine in Canada) reduce overall allergy symptoms.

 - Allergy shots can help to reduce symptoms and the immune response.